Tag

 How much storage should my phone have?

 Most smartphones have a base storage capacity of 128GB, which is plenty of space for average users to download apps and music, take photos, and shoot videos.
 However, if you’re a mobile or creative professional, you’ll need more space.
-Many smartphones have expanded storage options up to 512GB or even 1TB, and you can always sync your phone to your preferred service to free up local storage space.
+Many smartphones have expanded storage options up to 512GB or even 1TB, and you can always sync your phone to your preferred cloud storage service to free up local storage space.

 Which phones are also worth considering?